cliveyg/poptape-apiserver/README.md

 Django administration panel.

 Also added via the Django admin are the incoming url and rules for allowed verbs and whether an api path is currently active.
-Also as part of this restrictions can be added as to valid ip addresses.
+IP address restrictions can also be imposed on the API routes.

 Request headers are passed back and forth between the client and microservice but could potentially be restricted or transformed by this apiserver too.